 Why Bookkeeping Backlogs Make Tax and Year-end More Expensive

-See why bookkeeping backlogs make tax and year-end more expensive for South African SMEs, and how delayed records create avoidable rework across the finance
+Why bookkeeping backlogs make tax and year-end more expensive for South African SMEs, and how delayed records create avoidable finance rework.

 - Bookkeeping backlogs make tax and year-end more expensive because later teams spend time rebuilding evidence instead of finishing the work.